ptitSeb/box86/docs/README.md

 Notes about Wine
 ----

-Wine is now partly supported.
-Wine integrated program all runs, and some windows programs and games now runs fine.
-Don't forget most Windows games use Direct3D, this may require a complete OpenGL driver and as high profile as possible (and gl4es with ES2 backend have issue with Wine for now).
-Also, vulkan is not wrapped on box86, so vk3d is not usable yet, even if supported by the hardware.
+Wine is now supported.
+Wine integrated program all runs, and many windows programs and games also runs fine.
+Don't forget most Windows games use Direct3D, this may require a complete OpenGL driver and a as high profile as possible (and gl4es with ES2 backend have issue with Wine for now).
 Note: if you plan to use box86 with Wine on Raspberry Pi 3 or earlier, those models use a default OS that have a kernel with a 2/2 Split (meaning 2G of space for user program, and 2G of space for the Kernel).
 This is not compatible with Wine programs that needs to access memory > 2Gb address.
 So you'll need to reconfigure your kernel for a 3G/1G split.

 ----